allatnot/googlecloud/README.md

 # sub_directory = 'y' or 'n' if the bucket contains prefix
 # first_time_backup = 'y' or 'n'. however this could be ignored becasue the script will asks later to conform.
 # y = if the backup is done for the first time , n = if backup is already done before and just need to be updated with new files instead of downloading whole files.

+# the method RsdGoogleCloudUpload could be used to create a bucket if not exists and upload files and requires following parameters
+# bucket_name = the name of bucket you wish to create or already exist bucket
+# files = path where files are exit those to be uploaded
+# location = google cloud location where the bucket exists
+# prefix = the name of folder needs to be created inside the google cloud bucket